ShanNatRichards/shannatrichards.github.io/_posts/2021-02-05-sqlplusplus.md

 title:  "Querying JSON data with SQL++"
 date:   2021-02-05 16:21:38 -0800
 categories: bdms, big data, sql++, nosql
 excerpt: "SQL++ is an extended SQL language used to query JSON data.
-It’s used with for Apache AstrixDB – a big data management system (BDMS) that stores and manages semi-structured data, a la a NoSQL style data model."
+It’s used in Apache AstrixDB – a big data management system (BDMS) that stores and manages semi-structured data, a la a NoSQL style data model."
 ---

 SQL++ is an extended SQL language used to query JSON data.
-It’s used with for Apache AstrixDB – a big data management system (BDMS) that stores and manages semi-structured data, a la a NoSQL style data model.
+It’s used in Apache AstrixDB – a big data management system (BDMS) that stores and manages semi-structured data, a la a NoSQL style data model.

 One of the challenges that SQL practitioners experience using noSQL databases, such as MondoDB, is that these dbs use a query language that is syntactically different to SQL.